-- ii. if it were subject to review in accordance with the Academic Progress Regulations, then it would warrant exclusion from the University or from any particular course or courses in the University; - (f) the application for admission or enrolment contains untrue or misleading statements, or is supported by untrue or misleading evidence; - (g) misconduct or a breach of discipline on the part of the applicant; - (h) the applicant is not a person of good character. - (a) Any applicant against whom a decision is given under Regulation 6 (a)-(e) may appeal to the Assistant Vice-Chancellor (Academic).
+- (b) the applicant is enrolled for full-time instruction in a secondary school; - (c) the applicant fails to satisfy any requirement or condition specified in an award regulation; - (d) insufficiency of accommodation or of teachers in the course or courses for which the applicant wishes to enrol; - (e) the applicant's academic record is such that: - i. he or she has been declined enrolment at this or another University; - ii. if it were subject to review in accordance with the Academic Progress Regulations, then it would warrant exclusion from the University or from any particular course or courses in the University; - (f) the application for admission or enrolment contains untrue or misleading statements, or is supported by untrue or misleading evidence: - (g) misconduct or a breach of discipline on the part of the applicant; - (h) the applicant is not a person of good character.

+- (a) Any applicant against whom a decision is given under Regulation 6 (a)-(e) may appeal to the Assistant Vice-Chancellor (Academic).
 The appeal must be lodged in writing with the University Grievance Advisor within 10 working days of the decision or such longer period as the Assistant Vice-Chancellor (Academic) may determine. - (b) Any applicant against whom a decision is given under Regulation 6 (f)-(h) may appeal to the Council Appeals Committee.
 The appeal must be lodged in writing with the Registrar within 10 working days of the decision or such longer period as the Council Appeals Committee may determine.
 The decision of the Council Appeals Committee is final. - 8.
 Where a student wishes to be enrolled in more than one institution simultaneously, it is the responsibility of the student to ensure that there are no clashes of lectures, tutorials or examinations.
-Students intending to seek credit towards a University of Canterbury qualification on the basis of passes in one or more courses at another institution are strongly encouraged to obtain prior written confirmation from the University of Canterbury of the precise credit (if any) which will be granted. - 9.
-The following courses and qualifications require police vetting: - (a) Qualifications leading to initial teacher registration; - (b) Social Work qualifications, plus compliance with suitability requirements; - (c) Hoaka Pounamu: Graduate Diploma in Te Reo Maori Bilingual and Immersion Teaching; - (d) Bachelor of Sport Coaching; - (e) Postgraduate Diploma in Health Sciences (Early Intervention); - (f) Master of Health Sciences (Early Intervention); - (g) PhD: Health Sciences, if in Early Intervention;
+Students intending to seek credit towards a University of Canterbury qualification on the basis of passes in one or more courses at another institution are strongly encouraged to obtain prior written confirmation from the University of Canterbury of the precise credit (if any) which will be granted. - The following courses and qualifications require police vetting: - (a) Qualifications leading to initial teacher

-- (h) HLTH 420;

-- (i) HLTH 421;

-- (j) HLTH 422.
+- registration; - (b) Social Work qualifications, plus compliance with suitability requirements; - (c) Hoaka Pounamu: Graduate Diploma in Te Reo Maori Bilingual and Immersion Teaching; - (d) Bachelor of Sport Coaching; - (e) Postgraduate Diploma in Health Sciences (Early Intervention); - (f) Master of Health Sciences (Early Intervention); - (g) PhD: Health Sciences, if in Early Intervention; - (h) HLTH 420; - (i) HLTH 421; - (i) HLTH 422.